 - SwingBay Golf Simulator Screen & Enclosure (Best Overall)

-- HomeBay Golf Simulator Hitting Enclosure (Best Runner Up)
+- HomeBay Golf Simulator Hitting Enclosure (Runner Up)

 - 118"X79" Golf Ball Training Simulator Impact Display Projector Screen Indoor (Best on a Budget)